Weʼre raising £100,000 to fund a project to create a statue of Emily Williamson, founder of the Royal Society for the Protection of Birds.

 Where will the statue go?

 In Fletcher Moss Park, Didsbury, South Manchester – the beautiful landscaped gardens created by Emily and her husband Robert Williamson, who lived at The Croft 1882-1912.
-It is one of the North West of England's most valued open spaces; a nature-lovers' haven rich in birdlife and flora.
+It's one of the North West of England's most valued open spaces; a nature-lovers' haven rich in birdlife and flora.
 In 2019, Fletcher Moss Park won a ‘UK’s Best Loved Park’ award from Fields in Trust.
-See for yourself: take a virtual tour.

 Who's the sculptor and what's the timeline?

-April 2023: Sculpture unveiled at Fletcher Moss Park on Emily's 168th birthday by her great great niece, the bird scientist Dr Melissa Bateson.
+The sculpture will be unveiled in 2023 in Fletcher Moss Park by Emily's great great niece, the bird scientist Dr Melissa Bateson.

 Who's funding this statue?

-A combination of crowd funding, sales of a limited edition of the four shortlisted maquettes, and corporate sponsorship.
-Contact firstname.lastname@example.org to discuss sponsorship opportunities.
+A combination of crowd funding, sales of a limited edition of twenty of the winning design by Eve Shepherd, and corporate sponsorship.
+Contact email@example.com to discuss purchasing a maquette, and sponsorship opportunities.

 Who's running the campaign?